devshashwat/NepaliGame/README.md

 # NepaliGame

-A simple web-based trivia game about Nepal.
+A simple flappy bird style web game set in Nepal.
 Open `index.html` in your web browser to play.
+Use the spacebar or mouse click to flap and avoid the mountains.